kristianpedersen/30-days-of-elm/004-toggle-visibility/readme.md

 init = False
 ```

-... but having it as a record makes it easier to add more fields later though.
+... but having it as a record makes it easier to add more fields later.
 Also, the type annotations tend to result in better error messages.

 ## 3. Update